pagkly/Zed/Investopedia3/What Credit Analysts Do and How They Work.md

 What Credit Analysts Do and How They Work
 ## What Is a Credit Analyst?

-A credit analyst is a financial professional who assesses the creditworthiness of [securities](https://www.investopedia.com/terms/s/security.asp), individuals, or companies.
-Credit analysts determine the likelihood that a borrower can repay their financial obligations by reviewing the borrower's financial and credit history and determining whether the state of the subject's financial health and the [economic conditions](https://www.investopedia.com/terms/e/economic-conditions.asp) are favorable to repayment.
+A credit analyst is a financial professional who assesses the creditworthiness of [[securities]](https://www.investopedia.com/terms/s/security.asp), individuals, or companies.
+Credit analysts determine the likelihood that a borrower can repay their financial obligations by reviewing the borrower's financial and credit history and determining whether the state of the subject's financial health and the [[economic conditions]](https://www.investopedia.com/terms/e/economic-conditions.asp) are favorable to repayment.

 Credit analysts are typically employed by commercial and investment banks, credit card issuing institutions, credit rating agencies, and investment companies.

 Credit analysts interpret financial statements and use ratios when analyzing the fiduciary behavior and history of a potential borrower.
-They decide whether the borrower has adequate cash flows by comparing ratios with industry data [benchmarks](https://www.investopedia.com/terms/b/benchmark.asp).
-For example, a credit analyst working at a bank may examine an agricultural company's [financial statements](https://www.investopedia.com/terms/f/financial-statement-analysis.asp) before approving a loan for new farm equipment.
+They decide whether the borrower has adequate cash flows by comparing ratios with industry data [[benchmarks]](https://www.investopedia.com/terms/b/benchmark.asp).
+For example, a credit analyst working at a bank may examine an agricultural company's [[financial statements]](https://www.investopedia.com/terms/f/financial-statement-analysis.asp) before approving a loan for new farm equipment.

 ### Key Takeaways